Relative tensor triangular Chow groups for coherent algebras: Derived categories of quasi-coherent OX -algebras

 \subsection{The derived category of a quasi-coherent \texorpdfstring{$\mathcal{O}_X$}{O\textunderscore X}-algebra}

-In the following, \emph{we shall always assume that $X$ is a noetherian separated scheme} and that $\mathcal{A}$ is a quasi-coherent $\mathcal{O}_X$-algebra.
-While both assumptions on $X$ can certainly be weakened at certain points, we feel that this choice makes some arguments and notations easier and still provides a fairly general framework.
+In the following, \emph{we shall always assume that~$X$ is a noetherian separated scheme} and that~$\mathcal{A}$ is a quasi-coherent~$\mathcal{O}_X$-algebra.
+These are not the strongest possible assumptions for (most of) the results in this section, but in \cref{sectionrelgroupsalg} we will need these (and stronger) conditions to develop the machinery of relative tensor triangular Chow groups.